AdamGarza33/Timed-Quiz/README.md

 * Clicking the start button starts the quiz
 * Timer starts and question on JavaScript Fundamentals pops up on your screen
 * Answer questions before the timer runs out
+* If a user gets a correct answer the background will show green
+* If a user gets a incorrect answer the background will show red
 * Wrong Answers will result in a deduction to the timer
 * Answer all questions before timer to finish the quiz
 * Save your initials and see your score!